-Hopefully this list I’ve made will help you spend less time searching for the best tuner that fits your budget and needs.
+Hopefully this list I’ve made will help you spend less time searching for the best guitar tuner that fits your budget and needs.
 Remember that you won’t always need fancy features and large screens to get things done.

 Of course, just reading about awesome clip on tuners won’t do you much good.
 Eventually it’s a good idea to just get your hands on one or two and test them out yourself.
 Not everyone will have the same experience because the instrument of choice also matters.